Peter Hain: House of Lords

 In June 2014, Hain announced he would stand down as the MP for Neath at the 2015 general election.
 He was nominated for a life peerage in the 2015 Dissolution Honours.
 Writing in the Guardian, he subsequently outlined his views on House of Lords reform.
 He was created a life peer taking the title Baron Hain, of Neath in the County of West Glamorgan, on 22 October 2015.
 He is a member of Labour Friends of Israel.
 He remains a prominent supporter of Unite Against Fascism today and is vice-president of Action for Southern Africa.

 On 25 October 2018, he used parliamentary privilege in the House of Lords to name Sir Philip Green as the businessman accused of sexual and racial harassment by The Daily Telegraph.
 A legal injunction had prevented the newspaper from naming him.
 Following Hain's statement, the accusations made against Green were widely published in the media.
 Hain is a remunerated adviser to the law firm acting for the alleged victims, and Green subsequently announced that, due to this conflict of interest, he would lodge a complaint with the House of Lords.

 Hain is a member of the Steering Committee of the Constitution Reform Group (CRG), a cross-party organisation chaired by Robert Gascoyne-Cecil, 7th Marquess of Salisbury, which seeks a new constitutional settlement in the UK by way of a new Act of Union.
 The Constitution Reform Group's new Act of Union Bill was introduced as a Private member's bill by Lord Lisvane in the House of Lords on 9 October 2018, when it received a formal first reading.
 The Bill was described by the BBC as "one to watch" in that session of Parliament.

+In December 2025, Hain appeared on the Off the Shelf podcast.